Victor Neuburg (poet): Relationship with Aleister Crowley

-Back in London, Neuburg showed potential as a dancer, so Crowley gave him a leading role in his proto-performance art pieces Rites of Eleusis.
-Neuburg also pursued a doomed relationship with the actress Ione de Forest, who committed suicide shortly after their break-up.
+Back in London, Neuburg showed potential as a dancer, so Crowley gave him a leading role in his proto-performance art pieces/public magical rituals called theRites of Eleusis.
+Neuburg also pursued a doomed relationship with the actress Ione de Forest, who committed suicide a short time after their break-up.

-In 1913 Crowley and Neuburg again joined forces in a sexual ritual magic operation known as "the Paris Working".
+In 1913 Crowley and Neuburg again joined forces in a sex magic operation known as "the Paris Working".
 According to one of Crowley's biographers, Lawrence Sutin, Crowley subsequently used anti-Semitic epithets to bully Neuburg, and compared Neuburg to a dromedary.
 This spurred Neuburg to break with Crowley some time in 1914, describing the slurs as "ostrobogulous piffle", inventing the word 'ostrobogulous' for the occasion.

 The Vine Press

 From 1916 Neuburg served in the British Army.
 After the end of the First World War he moved to Steyning in Sussex, where he ran a small press, the Vine Press.
 In 1920 he published a collection of ballads and other verse under the title Lillygay.
 Many of these were adapted from earlier ballad collections.
 In 1923 Peter Warlock set five of these verses to music under the same title.